-Many of us will face a diagnosis of cancer or another life threatening condition at some time in our lives or will lose someone close to us as a result of serious illness.
+Many of us will face a diagnosis of cancer or another life threatening condition at some time in our lives or will lose someone close to us as a result.
 Whether it’s you, your partner, a family member or a friend who is affected, it can trigger painful and distressing feelings.

 Counselling provides a safe, supportive environment where you can talk about difficult feelings.
 Sometimes it can be helpful to be able to talk openly without worrying that you might be judged, or feeling concerned that you might upset other people.
 Research shows that counselling can help people affected by cancer and other life threatening conditions to cope with some of the challenges that it brings.

-WHY provides one-to-one counselling on a weekly basis for adults in Bath, Bradford-on Avon, Frome, Midsomer Norton, Street, Trowbridge, Weston-super-mare, Warminster and Yeovil; children’s counselling in Bath, Frome, Street and Yeovil and in-school services in Frome at Selwood Academy, Oakfield Academy and Frome Community College, in Westbury at Matravers School, for various primary schools in Trowbridge via The Hub at John of Gaunt's School and at Writhlington School.
+WHY provides one-to-one counselling on a weekly basis for adults in Bath, Bradford-on Avon, Frome, Midsomer Norton, Street, Trowbridge, Warminster and Yeovil; children’s counselling in Bath, Frome, Midsomer Norton, Trowbridge, Street and Yeovil and in-school services in Frome at Selwood Academy, Oakfield Academy and Frome Community College and in Wiltshire at Matravers School in Westbury.

-WHY is also currently commissioned by two local hospitals in Yeovil and Weston-Super-Mare to provide counselling and supervision to patients.
+WHY is also currently commissioned by Yeovil District Hospital to provide counselling and supervision to adult patients.
 This service operates via referral from hospital staff.

-To find out more about our counselling service, the venues we use or to book an appointment please contact us.
-You are welcome to call us on 01373 455 255 (office hours or leave a message and we will call you back) or you can use our contact form if you prefer.
+To find out more about our counselling service, our venues, or to book an appointment, please contact us.
+You are welcome to call us on 01373 455255 (office hours or leave a message and we will call you back) or you can use our contact form if you prefer.